 The biggest impacts I’ve made aren’t visible in the public space.
-I’ve analyzed qualitative and quantitative people data to understand where a company is at and diagnose where the biggest diversity and inclusion issues are.
+I’ve analyzed qualitative and quantitative people data to diagnose where many companies biggest diversity and inclusion issues are.
 I’ve worked with internal stakeholders to co-design interventions based on research best practices and experience about what actually moves the needle.
 I’ve worked with people with disabilities to co-design textbooks that are accessible to them from the start.
 I’m excited to connect DEI strategy across people processes through to core business services and products using inclusive design methodologies.

 As someone who is mixed race and queer I know we live intersectional lives.
 I have firsthand experience knowing what it’s like to navigate systems that were not designed for people like me.
 Along with my work experience and education, I tap into these experiences to help co-design employee experiences where people feel like they belong and are welcome.
 This work is deeply personal to me and I feel privileged and a sense of responsibility to do it well.